 Bone spurs

 The fact that the surgery is minimally invasive does not automatically mean that the recovery time has been shortened; contrarily, it means that one cannot expect to be okay and recover from surgery without any aid or proper care.
 To be precise, you must always remember that premature lifting of heavy weights can be detrimental to your health.
-Your body will not thank you if you stress the healing process, leading to certain worse conditions than before.
+Your body will not thank you if you stress the healing process, leading to worse conditions than before.

 When Can You Start Lifting Weights After Shoulder Arthroscopy?